dxlliv/planner/docs/getting-started.md

 ## Set up a new user

-After creating the profile configuration, create a new folder in `public/user/{username}` and place the `config.json` you just created, making sure to provide a valid JSON.
+After creating the profile configuration, create the user folder in `public/user/instagram/` and place the `config.json` you just created, making sure to provide a valid JSON.

 If you have not defined a direct link, place an image called `avatar.jpg` in your folder.